-Each year SUBU presented its accounts to its members at the AGM.
+Each year SUBU presented its accounts to its members.
 This was a statutory requirement under the 1994 Education Act.

 It was an opportunity for members to explore how SUBU spent its finances.

 The Union’s accounts were externally Audited.
 SUBU commissioned an external qualified account, who reviewed SUBU’s finances to confirm that they were a true and fair representation.